libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 #### Relay Addresses

-- We use [circuit relays][spec_relay] to enable other peers to connect to us when we discover we are completely NATT’d and are not dialable at all.
+- We use [circuit relays][doc_relay] to enable other peers to connect to us when we discover we are completely NAT’d and are not dialable at all.
 The basic idea is that we connect to a publicly reachable “relay” server and then create a “relay address” which we can advertise.
   A relay address is usually a combination of the Relay server’s address combined with it’s peer id.
   Any peer that then wants to talk to us can do so via the relay server.

 - There are three parts to this:
-    - Discovering we are completely NATT’d and thus NOT dialable at all using `AutoNAT`.
+    - Discovering we are completely NAT’d and thus NOT dialable at all using `AutoNAT`.

-    - Discovering Relay Servers we can connect to and building relay addresses by using `AutoRelay`.
+    - Discovering Relay Servers we can connect to and building relay addresses by using [AutoRelay][repo_autorelay].

     - Creating long lived connections with the Relay server and advertising relay addresses in `AutoRelay`.

-    #### AutoNAT: Discovering we are NOT dialable/NATT’d
-    - To discover that we are NOT dialable, we use a component called [AutoNAT][autonat_repo].
-    - The basic idea is this:
-        - An AutoNAT client send it’s list of dialable addresses to an AutoNAT server and asks the AutoNAT server to see if it can dial the client back on one of those addresses.

-        - If the AutoNAT server is successful, it replies to the original request with a success message along with the address it was able to successfully dial on.

-        - If the AutoNAT server fails to dial back the node, it sends back a failure message to the client.

-        - A peer can become an AutoNAT server by providing services on the “"/libp2p/autonat/1.0.0" protocol.

-        - Peers that want to discover their reachability are AutoNAT clients.
-        They periodically pick a random AutoNAT server they are connected to, send the server it’s complete list of dialable addresses(by asking the Host) and ask for a dial back.
-The interface listen addresses, UPnP addresses AND observed addresses selected by the Observed Address Manager discussed above contribute to this list of dialable addresses.

-        - Once an AutoNAT client has enough votes on whether it is publicly dialable(Public Reachability) or NOT(private Reachability), it emits an `EvtLocalReachabilityChanged` event with the reachability information.

-        - Note that the Reachability status can always flip from Private to Public and vice versa as the peer discovers new dialable addresses and gets periodic dial back responses from AutoNAT servers.
+    ##### AutoNAT

+    [AutoNAT](https://docs.libp2p.io/concepts/nat/#autonat) helps us discover if we are NAT'd/not dialable.
+    The basic idea to is to ask peers that are AutoNAT servers to dial us back on a list of addresses we send them and tell us if we are dialable on any of those addresses or not.
+    You can read more about it [here](https://docs.libp2p.io/concepts/nat/#autonat).

-    #### Discovering Relay Servers
+    ##### Discovering Relay Servers

     - A peer can be a Relay server if the `libp2p.EnableRelay` option is set on it with the `circuit.OptHop` option and the `libp2p.EnableAutoRelay` is also set on it.